Bamboh History, Family Crest & Coats of Arms

 The surname Bamboh was first found in Oxfordshire, at Banbury, a market town and civil parish on the River Cherwell, now in the Cherwell District.
 The place name dates back to the Domesday Book of 1086 where it was first listed as Banesberie but a Saxon chieftain is said to have built a stockade there as early as the 6th century.
 Literally, the place name means "stronghold of a man called Ban(n)a," from the Old English personal name + "burh."
 Banbury Castle was built in 1135 by Alexander, Bishop of Lincoln, in a motte and bailey design.
 King Stephen claimed the castle in 1139 but later that year he returned it to the bishop.
 Archeological digs in the 1970s confirmed that it was rebuilt between 1225 and 1250.
 In 1648, it was demolished and stones from the castle were later used to build houses in the town.

-Important Dates for the Bamboh family
+Early History of the Bamboh family

 This web page shows only a small excerpt of our Bamboh research.
 Another 60 words (4 lines of text) are included under the topic Early Bamboh History in all our PDF Extended History products and printed products wherever possible.